make-me/make-me/README.md

 ## HTTP API

 Yes, we shipped make-me with an API.
-You deserve it :tm:.
+You deserve it.
 You can fire up the web app by running:

     script/server